Chinese aircraft carrier Liaoning: Sale

 Ukraine approached China, India, and Russia as potential buyers.
 China sent a high-level delegation in 1992, which reported that the ship was in good condition and recommended a purchase.
 However, the Chinese government declined to purchase the ship because of the international diplomatic situation at the time.
 Unable to find a buyer, Ukraine left the ship to deteriorate in the elements.

-In 1998, the rusting hulk was sold at auction for $20 million to Agencia Turistica E Diversoes Chong Lot Limitada, a company from Macau.
+In 1998, the ship was sold at auction for $20 million to Agencia Turistica E Diversões Chong Lot Limitada, a company from Macau.
 Chong Lot proposed to tow Varyag to Macau under pretenses of conversion into a $200 million floating hotel and casino; Western observers were suspicious of the deal since Chong Lot had no listed telephone number, was not located at its listed address, and was run by former officers in the Chinese Navy.
 Officials in Macau also denied Chong Lot's application to operate a casino.
 However, analysts noted that Varyag had deteriorated too much to be used as an operational warship and pointed out that the Chinese Navy was concentrating on submarines.
 The Soviet carriers Kiev and Minsk had also been sold to China as tourist attractions.

 In January 2015, further details emerged in an interview with Hong Kong-based businessman Xu Zengping by the South China Morning Post.
 Xu, a former military basketball player, reported that he had been commissioned by the PLAN to purchase the vessel on its behalf, with the floating hotel and casino as a cover story.
 He was warned that the Chinese Navy did not have the budget to buy the ship, and the Chinese government did not support the purchase.
 However, Xu was so impressed when touring the ship that he resolved to purchase it using his personal funds.
 The previous year, Xu had borrowed HK$230 million from a Hong Kong business friend, spending HK$6 million to create Chong Lot as a Macau shell corporation.
 He described a harrowing negotiation in Kyiv, lubricated by bribery and liquor, which helped to arrange victory at the auction.
 As a precaution, he shipped 40 tonnes of the carrier's blueprints to China overland in eight trucks.